JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 draft: false
 lastmod: "2024-12-20T02:40:24.461Z"
 layout: PostBannerX
-summary: 9oormthon 12th edition front developer's participation review
+summary: 9oormthon 12th Front Developer's Participation Review
 title: 9oormthon 12th Front Developer Participation Review
 tags:
   - 구름톤
-  - 9oormthon 12th
+  - goormthon 12th
-  - hackathon
+  - Hackathon
 category: experience
 ---

 ## Intro

 I participated as a front-end developer in the 12th edition of 9oormthon, which ran from December 10, 2024 to December 13, 2024.

-In addition to my personal first hackathon recollection, I hope this post will be helpful for prospective goormoners.
+In addition to my personal recollection of my first hackathon, I wrote this post to help prospective goormoners.

 ## Motivation to participate